DMIN | Admission Requirements

 Even if you do not meet all the requirements, let us know.
 Maybe we can work something out so that you can get started.

 We understand that sometimes your educational journey does not work out the way you had originally planned.
-Clamp Divinity School offers leveling courses as well as Provisional Acceptance for those who are unable to meet the admissions requirements.
+Clamp Divinity School offers leveling courses for those who are unable to meet the admissions requirements.

 The Doctor of Ministry program will accept up to six transfer hours from an accredited Doctor of Ministry program.
 Only transfer hours directly related to the field of preaching will be accepted.
 Additionally, the transfer hours can only substitute for up to two event seminars, with one 3-5 hour seminar considered the equivalent of one AU event seminar.
 Transfer hours cannot substitute for any of three residency seminars or project methodology workshop.